// Add the new slick-theme.css if you want the default styling

 Are you a business/community member interested in sponsorship and securing a full or half table?
 Check out your options.

-We're celebrating the amazing community that supports women in IT.
+We're celebrating the amazing community that supports diversity in IT.
 Whether you're a past applicant or participant of CodeCrush, an educator, a high schooler interested in IT, or a business or individual supporting our efforts - we'd love to see you there!

 Students must meet the following criteria: